ART-Forum: A Tribe Called Transport

 - We map the impact of automated vehicles on mobility by involving students in discussions with experts.
 Mpact will continue to bring students and mobility experts together during Lost Lectures and (online) events, such as hackathons.

 - Mpact invests in strategic partnerships with universities to put the subject of automated vehicles more prominently on the agenda.
 For example, Mpact yearly submits challenges on which students can write a thesis.
+You can already watch the results of the thesis of last year, written by Stef Vanderheyden (student UHasselt) and coached together with Lieve Cremers (UHasselt).

 - We put in the effort for communication on the social and economic impact of automated vehicles.
 We create digital content, such as podcasts, online discussion shows, blogs,…